Last updated: Thursday 18 November 2021

 Maintaining your information

-You can also update or correct the information we have collected or let us know of your preferences for how we communicate with you by contacting our Supporter Services team:
+You can also request to access the personal information we hold about you, update or correct the information we have collected, or let us know of your preferences for how we communicate with you by contacting our Supporter Services team:

 - By phone on Freecall 1800 088 110 (Monday to Friday 9am – 5pm, AEST/AEDT)